Am deschis grupe noi Abheda Yoga Tradițională în

 Shiva, consciousness and consciousness, the Eternal Masculine – is the qualitative aspect of being, while inseparable from Him is the aspect of power, energy or intensity, the quantitative aspect – Shakti.

-Shiva is masculine to the aspect of power, which is feminine.
+Shiva is masculine in relation to the aspect of power, which is feminine.

-Shiva is the infinite and transcendence (without being separated from immanence) and can manifest himself as being at the same time immanent and transcendent – the model, ideal state to which people aspire even without knowing it, seeking to live life as fully but also as purely as possible.
+Shiva is infinity and transcendence (without being separated from immanence) and can manifest as being both immanent and transcendent – the model, ideal state, to which people aspire even without knowing it, seeking to live life as fully but also as pure as possible.

 Shiva is the Center, it is the Essence, it is the Miracle and the Divine.

-He structures the universe and generates the meaning of existence, it is the sacred, the ultimate aspect, the Supreme god – Mahadev.
+He structures the universe and generates the meaning of existence, he is the sacred, the ultimate aspect, the Supreme god – Mahadev.

 There are several perspectives about Shiva:

-– the aspect of consciousness, inseparable from its shakti energy
+– the aspect of consciousness, inseparable from its Shakti

-– the aspect of transcendence, which transcends any limits and which sustains and controls everything
+energy – the aspect of transcendence, which transcends all limits and which sustains and controls Everything

-– the level of consciousness characterized to manifest at the same time transcendent and immanent – the absolute spirituality lived in the middle of life
+– the level of consciousness characterized to manifest itself at the same time transcendent and immanent – the absolute spirituality lived in the midst of

-– one of the aspects that make up the Hindu triad Trimurti – Brahma (the Creator), Vishnu (the Maintainer) and Shiva (the One who reabsorbs the Universe in his Heart or the Destroyer); he is different from Brahma and Vishnu and yet one with them
+life – one of the aspects that make up the Hindu triad Trimurti – Brahma (the Creator), Vishnu (the Sustainer) and Shiva (the One who reabsorbs the Universe in his Heart or the Destroyer); he is different from Brahma and Vishnu and yet one with them

 When worshiped as Ishvara – any particular aspect or facet of the Supreme Being He can be understood under many fascinating divine hypostases – He is, for example,